ThomDyson/CYDFlipClock/README.md

 To use a 24 hour display, set this line `const bool MilTime = true;` to true.
 To use a 12 hour display, set MilTime to false, `const bool MilTime = false;`

+To set the clock to your time zone, change the line that says `const long  gmtOffset_sec = -5 ;` to be the value for your location.
+This is the difference between your time and UTC.  -5 is Eastern Time, aka New York time.
+0 is London, etc.

 Not all CYDs are the same.
 For my CYD (a variant of the original), I had to add  `-DTFT_INVERSION_ON=1` to platformio.ini (or the equivalent  ` #define TFT_INVERSION_ON` to the User_Setup.h).
 You may need to remove that to get your colors correct.

 In the platformio.ini, `upload_speed = 961200` is a bit aggressive.
 You may need to reduce this if your CYD/cable/PC are in a mood.